antfu/talks/2024-06-14/src/slides.md

 <!--
 My name is Anthony Fu...

 So, as you can see, at the frontend level, I am pretty much from the Vue community.
-And this is actually my second time attending a React event, it's my great honor to speak and share my perspective with you here.
-Even though my talk is probably the least React talk today, I hope you find it useful at some extent.
+And this is actually my second time attending a React event.
+But the event is awesome and really makes me feel home because we have a React conference with the color of Vue.
+Thanks to everyone that make this event possible.
+It's my great honor to speak and share my perspective with you here.

-And here is the deal, I will try to talk about something you might find interesting, and you gonna teach me how to properly use the `useEffect` hook later.
+Since I don't know a lot of React to talk about, here is the deal, I will try to talk about something you might find interesting, and you gonna teach me how to properly use the `useEffect` hook later.
 -->

 ---